cloudmesh-community/book/chapters/raspberry/config-display.md

 config file will be rewritten if necessary and the Pi will be rebooted with the correct resolution in the configuration file.

+:warning: In order for your monitor to work, you will need to add it to the script we provide.
+Use the following program and add appropriate cases for your monitor

+    /usr/bin/tvservice -d /boot/edid.dat
+    /usr/bin/edidparser /boot/edid.dat

 ### How it works

-To achieve this we have developed the file

-[displaydetect.py](https://raw.githubusercontent.com/cloudmesh/cloudmesh.pi/master/displaydetect.py)
-that automatically detects and set the display for the pi.
+To achieve this we have developed the file [displaydetect.py](https://raw.githubusercontent.com/cloudmesh/cloudmesh.pi/master/displaydetect.py) that automatically detects and set the display for the pi.
 To integrate it in the Rasbian OS please follow these steps